 Back in 2010 when Uber launched, this app provided very basic functionality.
 The primary objective of Uber was to minify cab costs by connecting customers and drivers.
 Uber cut out the middleman and offered a credit card payment gateway.

 As you see, it brought simple yet innovative functionality.
 Uber app confirmed the market demand and opened new perspectives for its founders.
 That’s what a minimum viable product is for.
-That’s what turns a primitive app into one of the most successful startups in the human history.
+That’s what turns a primitive app into one of the most successful startups in human history.

 Spotify MVP: Just Let Them Listen

 Spotify beta launched in 2009.
-The founders wanted to understand how much would users appreciate quality music streaming experience.
+The founders wanted to understand how much would users appreciate a quality music streaming experience.
 They’ve built the simple landing page and the desktop app.
 No smart recommendation, no additional features you can find in nowadays Spotify.
 You could listen to music, and that was quite it.

 Spotify turned out to be a huge success, as its founders had enough time to handle the music licensing issues while gathering priceless feedback from early users and analyzing the concept test results.
-This case shows how minimum viable product allows you to move forward even when you can’t say for sure whether your idea is going to work.
+This case shows how a minimum viable product allows you to move forward even when you can’t say for sure whether your idea is going to work.